HEALTHCARE COST & UTILIZATION PROJECT

 • What is the difference between the SID and the NIS?

 The SID and the National Inpatient Sample (NIS) differ in design and availability of data elements.
 The SID contain the universe of the inpatient discharge abstracts in participating States.
-The NIS contains a sample of records from each SID that can be weighted to represent national estimates.
+The NIS contains a sample of records from each SID that can be weighted to represent national and regional estimates.
 Additionally, the NIS contains fewer data elements than the SID.
-The common data elements in the SID become the NIS core data elements and are standardized.
+The common data elements in the SID become the NIS core data elements.

 Return to Contents